Everything you need to know about Icelandic horses

-More than this, the Icelandic horse is friendly and warm-natured to people – an inheritance from its days at the eart of the Viking clan – and so is thought of fondly by Icelanders and visitors alike.
+But beyond this, the Icelandic horse is friendly and warm-natured to people – an inheritance from its days at the heart of the Viking clan – and so is thought of fondly by Icelanders and visitors alike.

 Visitors to the country may also note that horses hold a prominent place in the mythology of the nation.
-For example, the Northern canyon of Ásbyrgi is thought to have been made by the imprint of Odin’s horse, Slepnir, as he placed a foot on land mid-flight.
+For example, the North Iceland canyon of Ásbyrgi is thought to have been made by the imprint of Odin’s horse, Slepnir, as he placed a foot on land mid-flight.

-Good-natured and resilient, the Icelandic horse is also an incredibly beautiful creature.
-Often sporting a gorgeous mane, the Icelandic horse can be found in 40 distinct colors and many more patterns.
+Good-natured and resilient, the Icelandic horse is also an incredibly beautiful creature that often sport a gorgeous mane.
+Indeed, the Icelandic language has over 100 words to describe the many colors and patterns of the horse.

 It is because of the beauty of the steed that Icelandair decided to celebrate the Icelandic horse in their recent amenity kit design.